decalage2/balbuzard/README.md

 ### How to extend the list of patterns and transforms

+It is possible to extend bbcrack with your own transforms, using simple Python scripts.
+For this, you need to write a class, inheriting either from Transform_char or Transform_string:

+- Transform_char: for transforms that apply to each character/byte independently, not depending on the location of the character. (example: simple XOR)
+- Transform_string: for all other transforms, that may apply to several characters at once, or taking into account the location of the character. (example: XOR with increasing key)

+Transform plugin scripts must be stored in the plugins subfolder, with a name starting with "trans_".
+Read the contents of the provided script "trans_sample_plugin.py" for detailed explanations and sample transforms that you can reuse.

+All transforms and plugins are shared by bbcrack, bbharvest and bbtrans.

+If you develop useful plugin scripts and you would like me to reference them, or if you think about additional transforms that bbcrack should include, please [contact me](http://www.decalage.info/contact).

-Coming soon: it will be possible to add new transforms and new patterns using plugin scripts in python, similarly to Balbuzard.
+Coming soon: it will be possible to add new patterns for bbcrack using plugin scripts in python, similarly to balbuzard.

 ### What are the differences with XORSearch, XORStrings, xortool and others?